American Academy of Arts and Sciences

-John Shoven is the Buzz and Barbara McCoy Senior Fellow at the Hoover Institution.
-He has been supported at Hoover by the Bowen H. and Barbara McCoy Fellowship Fund.
-Shoven is also a member of the Department of Economics at Stanford University, where he holds the Charles R. Schwab Professorship, and director of the Stanford Institute for Economic Policy Research.
+John Shoven was the Buzz and Barbara McCoy Senior Fellow at the Hoover Institution.
+He was supported at Hoover by the Bowen H. and Barbara McCoy Fellowship Fund.
+Shoven is a member of the Department of Economics at Stanford University, where he holds the Charles R. Schwab Professorship, and director of the Stanford Institute for Economic Policy Research.

 Shoven has been at Stanford since 1973, serving as chairman of the economics department from 1986 to 1989, director of the Center for Economic Policy Research from 1989 to 1993, and dean of the School of Humanities and Sciences from 1993 to 1998.